jlr90/IITAssignmentTwo/README.md

 ### Instructions

 <ol>
-  <li>Click 'Add File' and create a Name.md file
+  <li>Click 'Add File' > 'Create New File' and create a Name.md file
     <ul>
       <li>This will be your personal document that you can mess around with.
 Nobody else will edit it.</li>
     </ul>